axelboc/website-rmittkd/src/pages/dojang.md

       Master Lai, 7th degree, has been training for over 30 years.
 In 2013, he received the RMIT <em>Outstanding Service</em> Award for his 20 years of service to the club.
-Master Lai was also a coach for the Australian Team at the 2010 ITF World Championships in Minsk, Belarus.
+Master Lai was also a coach for the Australian Team at the 2010 ITF World Championships.
     degree: 7
     name: Jason Lai
     photo: /uploads/instructor.jpg